 The Northwest is home to some of the most innovative and important technology companies in the world.
-501 Commons believes many more of these companies will join in helping ZaptheGap!
+501 Commons believes many more of these companies can join in helping ZaptheGap!

 What can you and your company do?

 Many companies find good philanthropy is also good business.
 The 59,000 nonprofits in Washington State are a large customer base but they need help getting a leg up on technology and joining the 21st Century in their use of cloud-based services, more efficient hardware, improving technology skills in the nonprofit workforce, and redesigning business processes to better use technology.

 Here are five actions your company can take to ZaptheGap: